GCSE Physics: Electricity

 Fundamental Concepts

-The relationship between current, voltage, and resistance is defined by Ohm's Law, which states:
+The relationship between these quantities is described by Ohm's Law, which states that:

 V = IR

-Where V is the potential difference in volts, I is the current in amperes, and R is the resistance in ohms.
-Additionally, the charge Q can be calculated using:
+where V is the potential difference, I is the current, and R is the resistance.
+Additionally, the total charge Q that flows through a circuit can be calculated using:

 Q = It